ahmedraad/bunny-stream-ios/README.md

 }
 ```

 In this example, BunnyLiveStreamView is presented as a full-screen cover when isStreamingPresented is true.
-Replace <video_id>, <access_key>, and <library_id> with your specific stream's details.
+Replace <access_key>, and <library_id> with your specific stream's details.

 Parameters:

-- `videoId:` Your unique key for authentication.

 - `accessKey:` The ID of the specific video you want to stream.